kradecki/config-nvim/README.md

 # Configuration file for Neovim

-This repository should be cloned in the .config direktory structure
+This repository should be cloned in the .config directory structure.

 ```bash
 mkdir -p ~/.config/nvim